EnzoBozzani/EnzoBozzani/README.md

 ## Welcome, Dev!

 Hey! 👋 I'm a 20-year-old tech enthusiast, totally into software development.
-I'm studying Computer Science at Centro Universitário FEI (university).
+I'm a software developer intern at IBM and I'm studying Computer Science at Centro Universitário FEI (university).
 If you've got any suggestions, feel free to hit me up!
 I appreciate any help.
 Thanks!